-The story of hitting walls everywhere when implementing progressive UX with cardsV2 in Google Chat Bot
+The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

-The story of hitting walls everywhere when implementing progressive UX with cardsV2 in Google Chat Bot
+The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 In the process of implementing a progressive UX for a RAG pipeline in Google Chat Bot, I will introduce five walls encountered — synchronous API constraints, Discovery Document cold start, CPU throttling, rate limits, and the triple trap of feedback buttons — along with solutions using the cardsV2 patch pattern.